racktivity/ext-lfw/docs/alkiradocs/Home.md

 For example, since all our pages belong to the 'Documentation' space, searching for 'space:Documentation' will return all the pages in that space since they all were assigned that tag during creation.

-__Note:__ The Label search field is comma seperated, which means you can seach for several tags and labels at the same time in order to narrow down your search results.
+__Note:__ The Label search field is comma separated, which means you can search for several tags and labels at the same time in order to narrow down your search results.

 ### Search